descope-sample-apps/wordpress-plugin/README.md

 ### Add Descope Flows to your WP Pages

 First, you're going to want to add the Descope flows tag to one of your pages (this will be where the user signs in).
-To add the Descope flow page to your website, just add the tag `[descope-wc id="login" redirect_url="about" flow_id="sign-up-or-in" /]` to the main text area of any page.
+To add the Descope flow page to your website, just add a shortcode block to the main text area of any page, and add the tag `[descope-wc id="login" redirect_url="about" flow_id="sign-up-or-in" /]`.
+If you're unfamiliar with WordPress, you can add a shortcode block by following these steps [here](https://wordpress.com/support/wordpress-editor/blocks/shortcode-block/).

 1. The **id** is the HTML component tag for the Descope login flows screen.
 2. The **redirect_url** is where you would like Descope to redirect the client, after the login is **successful**.